Mild Days, Cold Nights – KION546

 Mild Days, Cold Nights

 High pressure will keep us dry and quiet through the weekend with plenty of sunshine!
 Clear skies and dry air will mean warmer afternoons, but nights get cold.
-A Frost Advisory is in effect beginning at midnight and lasting through 10 a.m.
-Sunday for parts of the central coast.
 Along with mostly sunny skies, we'll see a warming trend for next week with weather looking to stay dry and mild for much of the forecast period.
 However, rain may arrive the week before Christmas so stay tuned.

 AIR QUALITY: GOOD

-Overnight: Mostly clear skies with only a few, thin high clouds.
-Winds will be calm.
-Temps, chilly.
-Coastal areas will be in the mid 30s to low 40s.
-Inland, dropping to low 30s.
-Areas of frost likely.

-Sunday: After a chilly start, dry with more sunshine.
+Sunday: Dry with more sunshine.
 High temps slightly warmer in the mid to upper 60s to low 70s.
+Breezy NW winds at coast and in the valleys in the afternoon

 Monday More dry and pleasant weather as we start the work week, dry and sunny with temps mainly in the low to mid 60s with some areas in the upper 60s.